nihanjun000612-cyber/spTimer-project-reproduction/README.md

 7. Documents
 final paper
 8. Experimental Scripts (Development History)
-These files include the ones that I failed to achieve the successful outcomes
+These files include the ones that I failed to achieve the successful outcome.

-3.